robidev/rsyslog_avro/imkafka/README.md

 # env
 ```

-Run rsyslog and send log by hand,
+Run rsyslog and send log by hand in omkafka,

 ```bash
 # rsyslog